Ann Gorman's Poems.......

 But while for us it's all unravelling

-Why waste the time in which we're traveling
+Why waste the time in which we're travelling

 Love, laughter, pain and sorrow